Campaigning for the fair treatment of New Zealanders living in Australia

 What supporting documents are required when applying for citizenship?

 Expand Step 2 Prepare your documents on the Home Affairs website for full details of the required supporting documents for your citizenship application.
+You can upload additional documents after submitting the application.

 Some of the supporting documents required are: